v0.4.3 · 46 crates published

 Looking for customers, collaborators, and research partners.

-taktora is research-stage open source — technically real (ten crates published, MIT / Apache-2.0), commercially open.
+taktora is research-stage open source — technically real (46 crates published, MIT / Apache-2.0), commercially open.
 We're looking for industrial pilots in real-time robotics or fieldbus integration, EU consortium partners for Horizon-scale projects, and engineers who want to co-shape the architecture.
 Reach out if you can use what's here today, want to fund what comes next, or want to collaborate on the open-source roadmap.

 info@dahlke-engineering.com